 Frittonia

-Frittonia have the common name “nerve plant” because if they don’t get enough water they will fade quickly or “faint,” so be sure to water them regularly.
+Frittonia has the common name “nerve plant” because if they don’t get enough water they will fade quickly or “faint.”
+To prevent this, be sure to water them regularly.
 Don’t worry, though, they are easy enough to revive if you forget to water them—simply give the plant a good soak and it will spring back.
-They like humid environments and low light, so these plants are perfect to brighten up a dark corner of the house.
-Plus, their vibrant pink, white, or red-veined leaves will add a pop of color wherever they are displayed.

-Peperomia Orba
+Peperomia orba

-Also called “pixie” peperomia, this little houseplant grows well in both low light and bright conditions.
-It does not need much attention at all and is a slow grower, so it is the perfect plant to plunk into a terrarium and not have to think twice about.
-Its variegated leaves are striking with bright white stripes which will add interest and contrast nicely with other plants in your terrarium.
+If you have had a hard time growing indoor plants in the past, give this one a try.
+It does not need much attention at all and is a slow grower, so it is the perfect plant to plunk into a terrarium and not have to think twice about it.
+Plus, its variegated leaves are striking with bright white stripes which will add interest and contrast nicely with other plants in your terrarium.

 Pilea

-Pilea plants come in many different varieties which thrive and look beautiful in terrariums.
+Pilea plants come in many different varieties, most of which thrive and look beautiful in terrariums.
 Some species have bright colors, interesting variegation, and saw-tooth leaves, while others are bright green with small, very round leaves, so there is a lot to choose from in terms of aesthetics.
-There are also creeping varieties which work well in terrariums as they will crawl and spill over the edges.
-These plants do well in either indirect sunlight or shade.
+One of the most common varieties is the Chinese Money Plant, which works well as a larger terrarium plant or a house plant.

 Selaginella